web-infra-dev/modern.js/packages/builder/builder-doc/en/config/tools/babel.md

 ### Util Functions

-When `tools.babel` is of type Function, the tool functions available for the second parameter are as follows:
+When `tools.babel` is a Function, the tool functions available for the second parameter are as follows:

 #### addPlugins